tylerfreckmann/HKIoTDemo/docs/source/references.rst

 References
 =====================================

-Resources used in this demo include:
+Here are the links to the resources we used for this demo:

 *Parse Platform*
 	`https://parse.com/ <https://parse.com/>`__